eintamil/repository.eintamil/README.md

 * Click "Install"
 * Click "OK"

+#### Steps to update add-ons:
+* Go to "System Settings" > "Addons" > "Install from repository"
+* Click "EinTamil Kodi Repository" > "Add-on repository"
+* Right Click "EinTamil Kodi Repository"
+* Click "Check for updates"
+* This should also auto-update the video add-ons installed from this repository

 #### For bugs, enhancements, or other requests [create an issue](https://github.com/eintamil/repository.eintamil/issues)

 ### :-)

 ---
 Credits: https://github.com/reasonsrepo/